canonical/checkbox/docs/reference/snaps.rst

 for both models.
 The strict snaps are called ``ucXX``, the classic ones have a standard LTS name.

-In general we advise to use ``strict`` snap whenever possible.
-You are going to need the ``classic`` one whenever the tests you are running need a binary that is available in your system but not in the ``strict`` snap.
+In general we advise to use ``classic`` snap.
+You are going to need the ``classic`` one whenever the tests you are running needs a binary that is available in your system but not in the ``strict`` snap.

 .. note::